J League 30th Anniversary Match

 Ponte, Washington x 2

-With 62,241 players in the Saitama Stadium, breaking the J.League record at the time, and a feat of 17 undefeated home games for the year, it was a fitting first victory for the Reds.
+Saitama Stadium was packed with 62,241 fans, breaking the J.League record at the time, and with the Reds also achieving the feat of going unbeaten at home for 17 Trial that year, it was a fitting first victory for the team.

 • 06_1202_h-002